CarXTechnologies/dro-map-uploader/PUBLISHING.md

 issued by different people, and mod.io additionally needs an api key per game.

 The picked game drives everything at once: the vendor's api calls *and* the uploader's Local Test folder, so the two cannot drift apart.
-It is chosen from the **Game** dropdown at the top of the MapBuilder window, next to the vendor.
+Configure the selected game in the vendor config asset; the current MapBuilder header has no Game dropdown.

 | Asset | Per-game field | Where it comes from |
 | --- | --- | --- |